 Arizona Dermacare Plastic Surgery offers a Body Lift to help those who have experienced significant weight loss, giving them a more positive image of themselves.

 A body lift is a similar concept to a facelift, which smoothes and tightens the skin and underlying tissues, and removes unwanted pockets of fat to eliminate loose skin.
 However, the most common reason for a body lift is not aging, but rather skin that cannot conform to body contours because of lost or poor elasticity after weight loss, liposuction or other body-shape changes.
 And while a facelift may redistribute fat, a body lift will more likely remove it in conjunction with liposuction or excision (cutting the fat out).

-To find out if Body Lift plastic surgery is right for you, contact Arizona Dermacare Cosmetic Surgery for your free consultation at one of our two valley locations of Goodyear or Phoenix, Arizona.
+To find out if Body Lift plastic surgery is right for you, contact Arizona Dermacare Plastic Surgery for your consultation at our office location in Goodyear, Arizona.
 You can meet with our board-certified plastic surgeon, Dr. Rod, and be on your way to a more positive image of yourself.